flutter/engine/e2etests/web/regular_integration_tests/README.md

 directory under e2etests/web.
 Otherwise tests such as text_editing, history, scrolling, pointer events... should all go under this package.

+Tests can be run on both 'release' and 'profile' modes.
+However 'release' mode will swallow the stack trace and only fails the test.
+Use 'profile' mode for trouble-shooting purposes.

 # To run the application under test for traouble shooting purposes.
 flutter run -d web-server lib/text_editing_main.dart --local-engine=host_debug_unopt